 VPNhub's free plan sounds like it should appeal to just about anyone, with the website claiming it offers 'unlimited bandwidth on your device of choice.'
-What it doesn't highlight is that this gets you access to a single US server only, and the free plan is only available on iOS and Android.
+What it doesn't highlight is that this gets you access to a single location only, apparently in your nearest country, and the free plan is only available on iOS and Android.
 Still, a free VPN with unlimited bandwidth is always going to be useful.

 - Want to try VPNhub?
 Download it here

-Signing up for the Premium plan gives you access to 13 countries (Australia, Brazil, Canada, France, Germany, Japan, Netherlands, Singapore, South Korea, Spain, Sweden, United Kingdom, United States), as well as faster speeds, and allows you to use the service on Windows and Mac.
+Signing up for the Premium plan gives you access to 75 locations across 50 countries, as well as faster speeds, and allows you to use the service on Windows and Mac.

 We're normally cautious of new VPNs offering lots of locations, as it's not always clear who is behind their network.
-VPNhub uses servers owned by StackPath, though, the cloud giant behind IPVanish, which gives some reassurance about likely service reliability.
+VPNhub appears to use servers owned by StackPath, though, the cloud giant behind IPVanish, which gives some reassurance about likely service reliability.

-Still, if you'd like to try the service, sign up at your app store of choice and you'll get a week of testing time before you're charged.
+Still, if you'd like to try VPNhub Premium, sign up at your app store of choice and you'll get a week of testing time before you're charged.

 Understanding who owns a VPN and where they're based can be important, especially when you're trying to judge transparency and any implications for your privacy.
 Unfortunately, VPNhub makes this more difficult than most.

-Combine this with the ads in the free plan, which could also give some scope for tracking what you're doing, and VPNhub clearly has a few privacy issues.
+Put this all together and VPNhub clearly has a few privacy issues.
 That may not matter if you just want a simple VPN to encrypt regular internet traffic on public Wi-Fi, but we would think carefully before you use the service for anything important.

-VPNhub must be set up first on a mobile device, so we grabbed a copy of the Android version.
+VPNhub free build is only available on mobile devices, so we began by grabbing a copy of the Android version.
 Installation was hassle-free, and we were launching the app within a few seconds.

-There's a separate list of servers, but as the free version only allows access to the US, that doesn't matter very much.
+There's a separate list of servers, but as the free version only allowed us access to the UK, that didn't matter very much.

 Performance was reasonable for a free service.
-Our test Android device averaged download speeds of around 70-75Mbps on Speedtest.net, and this fell to around 18-25Mbps after connecting to VPNhub.
-That's a significant drop, but it still outperforms some of the commercial services we've seen, and is fast enough for most purposes.
+Our test Android device averaged download speeds of around 70Mbps on Speedtest.net, and this fell to around 20-25Mbps after connecting to VPNhub.
+That's a significant drop, but we've seen commercial services that are slower, and it's fast enough for most purposes.